mrcavalcanti/mosaicoo/docs/sources/administration/configuration.md

 ### max_idle_connections

-The maximum number of idle connections that Grafana will maintain.
+The maximum number of idle connections that Mosaicoo will maintain.
 Default is `100`.
 For more details check the [Transport.MaxIdleConns](https://golang.org/pkg/net/http/#Transport.MaxIdleConns) documentation.

 ### max_idle_connections_per_host

 [Deprecated - use max_idle_connections instead]

-The maximum number of idle connections per host that Grafana will maintain.
+The maximum number of idle connections per host that Mosaicoo will maintain.
 Default is `2`.
 For more details check the [Transport.MaxIdleConnsPerHost](https://golang.org/pkg/net/http/#Transport.MaxIdleConnsPerHost) documentation.

 ### idle_conn_timeout_seconds

-The length of time that Grafana maintains idle connections before closing them.
+The length of time that Mosaicoo maintains idle connections before closing them.
 Default is `90` seconds.
 For more details check the [Transport.IdleConnTimeout](https://golang.org/pkg/net/http/#Transport.IdleConnTimeout) documentation.

 ### send_user_header